RaineGapas/CSST106-CS4A/README.md

 5.	__Satellite Imagery:__ Analyzes and classifies different land cover types or changes in the environment from satellite images.
 6.	__Augmented Reality:__ Improves the integration of virtual elements with the real world by accurately segmenting and understanding the physical environment.

-**Convolutional Neural Networks (CNNs)**
+**III.
+Convolutional Neural Networks (CNNs)**

-**Convolutional Neural Networks (CNNs)** are deep learning models designed for processing images and structured grid data.
+* **Convolutional Neural Networks (CNNs)** are deep learning models designed for processing images and structured grid data.
 Inspired by the visual cortex, CNNs excel at detecting spatial patterns through layers of convolutional filters.

 **Key Components:**
 1.	__Convolutional Layers:__ Apply filters to detect features like edges and textures.